datacommonsorg/docsite/api/sheets/get_variable.md

 ---
 layout: default
-title: Returning Statistical Variables
+title: Returning Statistical Variable Values
 nav_order: 3
 parent: Google Sheets
 grand_parent: API
 ---

-# Returning Statistical Variables
+# Getting the Value of a Statistical Variable at a Given Place and Time

 The`=DCGET(dcids, variable, date)` formula returns the measurements of a specified [statistical variable](https://docs.datacommons.org/glossary.html#variable) at a given place and optional time based on a list of parent [Place](https://datacommons.org/browser/Place) [DCIDs](https://docs.datacommons.org/glossary.html).
 A complete list of variables can be found in the [graph browser](https://datacommons.org/browser/StatisticalVariable).

 > **Note**:
-> Be sure to follow the instructions for Installing and Enabling the Sheets Add-On before using this formula.
+> Be sure to follow the instructions for [Installing and Enabling the Sheets Add-On](/api/sheets/) before using this formula.

 ## Formula